kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 The host migration ranking seems to be update only when a new node joins the network, but not when a node leaves the network.

+For unused entries in the list, the host migration ranking is set to 255, and the local address is cleared with zeros.

 ## Local address
 *5.2 - 5.44:*